 helping people recover from forced displacement by strengthing community, faith and emotional well-being

-Goals: We helped URHC purchase property for KISOM in 2016.
-We are partnering with URHC and NCCK to build a security perimeter, a large meeting hall, 2 offices and housing for on site security in 2018.
-The next phase of development will be to build 3 blocks of buildings with 3 classrooms each.
+We will soon initiate moving on to the next phase of the building project - building a kitchen and 3 blocks of buildings with 3 classrooms each.
 We will let you know when we are ready to begin that fresh stage of development.

 Project Partners: United Refugee and Host Churches, National Council of Churches Kenya, Tyndale House Foundation, First Fruit Foundation, Northwood Community Church, National Presbyterian Church, URBANA STUDENT MISSIONS CONFERENCE (IVCF)